Jump To a Specific Guide Section

 But, keep in mind that there is no standard way to learn German because people are different, and they learn differently.
 So try to find a learning technique that is right for you.

-Pronunciation is always an issue when learning the German language, so make sure you watch plenty of videos on YouTube to get your ears used to hearing German.
+Pronunciation is always an issue when learning the German language, so make sure you watch plenty of videos on YouTube to get your ears used to hear German.
 Download German songs with lyrics and play them often.
 Carry with yourself a personal dictionary and write down any word that comes to mind and you would want to learn in German.

 Remember, there are a lot of people who are in the process of learning German, so try to get in touch with them and share your language knowledge.
 It’s a good opportunity for practice and to measure your progress, but also make new friends.